-Is there a cost to donate to AGR?
+Is there a cost to donate a body to AGR?

 The only cost associated with our program is a small shipping and handling fee for the return of ashes, should a designated loved one choose to have cremated remains shipped to their attention.

 How does my family obtain a copy of a death certificate?

 AGR generally refers donor families to the Department of Vital Records for the state in which the person passed.
 On average it takes 7-10 business days for Vital Records to receive the filed copy.
 It may take longer in cases where there is a delay in the signing of a death certificate or in cases of involvement by the Medical Examiner.
 Donor families can also visit www.vitalchek.com to order death certificates online.

 AGR will make all of the arrangements for donor transport by working with funeral homes and transport companies who have expertise in handling whole body donation.
 It is very important to let your family know not to call a funeral home.

 What kind of research work does AGR support?